jxfuller1/Extended-QTableView/README.md

 Features left to finish:

-1) Connecting to SQL database to retrieve and write to as data is changed or checkboxes checked
+1) Connecting to SQL database to retrieve and write to as data is changed or checkboxes checked  ---- (Overall 30% finished)

-     a) this will require reworking the code a bit for changing checkbox states for the Qtableview based on TRUE/FALSE values from sql/dataframe table on loadup of the qtableview, right now this is populated just with some random lists with integers to represent which rows to check
+     Implementing this in 3 phase

+        a)  Code to extract info needed from SQL table and subtables with datetime conversion and conversion of checkbox data as a dict (if checkboxes) chosen  - COMPLETED

+        b)  Implement code to pass the neccessary info to the SQL functions with and return table datas as a list, this will contain a number of checks for error checking and cleaned up code for easier user functionality to use                                                               --- WORK IN PROGRESS

+        c)  Code to udpate the SQL databases as date is changed on the table or rows added/deleted

-2) Cleaning up code so user can easily make the table and choose options
+3) Cleaning up code so user can easily make the table and choose options   ---- THIS BEING DONE IN CONJUCTION WITH STEP b) from above
-3) Add option to export table to excel
+4) Add option to export table to excel
-4) remove code for changing selection state of the checkboxes when mouse hovers over them....or find a different way, it doesn't work very well with current implementation... it's just a little visual indicator anyway
+5) remove code for changing selection state of the checkboxes when mouse hovers over them....or find a different way, it doesn't work very well with current implementation... it's just a little visual indicator anyway

 Header drop down filters and sub-tables for each row: